Shielding Effectiveness Testing

 We have a large variety of alternative test methods depending on the size, shape and expected screening of your sample.

-- The Electromagnetic Shielding Effectiveness of Planar Material up to 40 GHz
+- The electromagnetic shielding effectiveness testing of Planar Material up to 40 GHz

 - Small enclosures test using purpose built Comb Generator Emitters (CGE) up to 40 GHz